florentpoujol/Daneel/readme.md

 ## Configuration

-Some features are only available if a few configuration is done first.
+Some features only work if a few configuration is done first.
-Currently, all that may have to do is to edit the top of the `Daneel` script (just the `Daneel.config` table) and make the list of the scripts (for anything that uses the ScriptedBehaviors) and/or button names (for the hotkey events) of your game.
+You will find the configuration table in the `Daneel/Config` script.

     Daneel.config = {

-        -- List of the Scripts paths as values and optionally the script alias as the keys scripts = {
+        -- List of the Scripts paths as values and optionally the script alias as the keys.
+        -- Ie :
         -- "fully-qualified Script path"
+        -- or
         -- alias = "fully-qualified Script path"
+        scripts = {

         },

-        -- List of the button names you defined in the "Administration > Game Controls" tab of your project buttons = {
+        -- Button names as you defined them in the "Administration > Game Controls" tab of your project -- Button whose name is defined here can be used as HotKeys buttons = {

         },

-        -- Set to true to enable the framework's advanced debugging features.
+        -- Set to true to enable the framework's advanced debugging capabilities.
         -- Set to false when you ship the game. debug = false,
     }

-## Initialisation
+## Loading Daneel

 Daneel needs to be loaded before some of its features work, so you need to add the "Daneel/Behaviors/DaneelBehavior" as a ScriptedBehavior in your scene.
 Daneel is garanteed to be loaded by the time functions `Behavior:Start()` begin to be called.